microsoft/debug-adapter-protocol/specification.md

   accessType?: DataBreakpointAccessType;

   /**
-   * An optional expression for conditional breakpoints.
+   * An expression for conditional breakpoints.
    */
   condition?: string;

   /**
-   * An optional expression that controls how many hits of the breakpoint are
+   * An expression that controls how many hits of the breakpoint are ignored.
-   * ignored.
    * The debug adapter is expected to interpret the expression as needed.
    */
   hitCondition?: string;